-By the end of January, the school will announce in the local newspaper and on the school website the time period it will accept student applications for Preschool through Grade 1.
-The application period for these grade levels is usually 10 days.
-The school will not accept applications after this period.
+The school will announce in the local newspaper and on the school website the time period it will accept student applications for the following academic year.

 Age Requirement for Entry into Preschool through Grade One